MultiSafepay/docs/content/api/reference/payment-methods-object.md

 ----------------
 `card_expiry_date` | string

 The expiry date of the credit card.
+Format: YYMM

 ----------------
 `last4` | string